turastory/til/coroutine/note.md

 -> This is "cooperative" cancellation.
 A coroutine is aware that cancellation can always happen at any time, and knows how to clean up resources when it is cancelled.
 -> Though more details are unknown in this point.
 More research is needed on how cancellation of coroutines works in the lowest level.

 ### How can coroutines framework supports cancellation of coroutines?
+(WIP)

+See CancellableContinuation<T> - which has an additional function cancel(). kotlinx.coroutines function `suspendCancellableCoroutine` and its variants use CancellableContinuation to support cancellation behavior.

+CancellableContinuationImpl - which is an implementaiton of CancellableContinuation also implements DispatchedTask.

+When cancellation happens, it throws CancellationException.

+First, it makes existing coroutine to stop.
+Coroutines framework handle this exception as a normal completion.

 ### What does yield() do exactly?